 Matthew C. Parson is a high-quality, veteran defense attorney based in Franklin, Pennsylvania.
 He practices criminal law, family law, civil law, and estate law.
 Matthew and his team can help you with divorce and custody problems, even if they are complex and emotionally charged.

 Our satisfaction comes from helping those in need of advocacy, information, or advice.
 We also serve clients in need of criminal defense, civil litigation, and/or probate law and estate settlement.
 Call us today – your first consultation is free!

 A little history…

 Matthew graduated from Catholic University of America, Columbia School of Law in 2004.
-He then went to work in Washington, D.C. working for private law firms for about six months.
+He then went to work in Washington, D.C. working for private law firms.

 At that point, Matthew decided to move back to his hometown of and work on his PA law skills, with the goal of eventually opening his own practice.
 Matthew applied to work as a Judicial Law Clerk for the Honorable Judge H. William White and was accepted in 2005.
 He clerked for Judge White from 2005-2007 and describes the Honorable Judge as his

 “first and best teacher.”